How Is Wavelength Of Light Related To Its Frequency

 Influence of the Medium

 When light travels through a material other than vacuum, its phase velocity changes to (v = c/n).
 The frequency, however, remains unchanged because the wave must stay continuous at the boundary.
-Because of this, the wavelength shortens proportionally:
+This means the wavelength shortens proportionally:

 [ \lambda_{\text{medium}} = \frac{v}{\nu} = \frac{c}{n\nu} = \frac{\lambda_{\text{vacuum}}}{n} ]